 With the arrival of the Spanish, came the Moorish symbols seen as a horse bridle ornament to ward off the evil eye for horse and rider.
 Native Americans adopted the crescent as a horse headstall.The hands seen on some Najas are the "hands of Fatima", known in Moorish history.

 Stones began being added after the 1880's.

 Najas are the main focal point of the Squash Blossom necklace.

 Our Naja pendants change frequently as no two are alike.
-We encourage you to contact us for photos of recent ones or see them on our site here.
+We encourage you to see them on our site here.

 A Navajo Horse Headstall seen at Bonhams Auction.